Playrom/fantazenit/README.md

 # Alpha 0.6 -

-* New: Profile Page
+* Feature: Profile Page
-* New: JSON API Edit User
+* New API: JSON API Edit User
 * New: Navigation Bar and Error Section on Top of the Page

+* Feature: Edit Formation By Administrator
+* Edit: Start to Implement CSS Media Query in Header
+* New Method: Added in ConnectDatabaseUsers "checkAuthOverride" a method that return true if the api is an api valid for an Admin User

 # Da Fare
 --